 The same note can be played, in fact, a bunch of different times across the piano’s keys, but those C-notes are different in pitch.

-As long as you understand the notes of the chord, you can play that chord on any instrument, it’s just that the position of the notes is going to be mapped out different depending on the instrument.
+As long as you understand the notes of the chord, you can play that chord on any instrument, it’s just that the position of the notes is going to be mapped out differently depending on the instrument.

 For instance, a C-chord can look like this on the guitar: